Skip to content

 Returns: (True, diff_path)

 Tracking: Appends a proposal COMMITS entry to the project file.
 Bead lifecycle and plan handling are skipped because proposals don't represent landed changes.
+Runtime AGENT and MACHINE commit tags are also skipped because no VCS commit is created.

 Pull Request (#pr)